Russian assembly set for tough response to U.S. rights bill

 But there are also signs that Putin, back in the presidency since May, wants to limit the damage to relations with Russia's former Cold War enemy.

-Political analysts say the Magnitsky Act will probably not derail Russian assistance on Afghanistan, affect diplomacy aimed at curbing Iran's nuclear program, or deepen disputes over U.S. missile defense and the conflict in Syria.
+Political analysts say the Magnitsky Act will probably not derail Russian assistance on Afghanistan, affect diplomacy aimed at curbing Iran's nuclear programme, or deepen disputes over U.S. missile defence and the conflict in Syria.

 Moscow is trying to ensure its interests are protected in Syria.
 Despite frequent denials that it is shifting position, Moscow appears to be preparing for when President Bashar al-Assad leaves power.